pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :rtype: list

-      :returns: A list of rectangles (quadrilaterals resp.) each of which surrounds one occurrence of ``text`` -- **normally**. **However:** if the search string spreads across more than one line, then a separate item is recorded in the list for each part of the string per line.
+      :returns: A list of :ref:`Rect` \s (resp. :ref:`Quad` \s) each of which  -- **normally!** -- surrounds one occurrence of ``text``. **However:** if the search string spreads across more than one line, then a separate item is recorded in the list for each part of the string per line.
+So, if you are looking for "search string" and the two words happen to be located on separate lines, two entries will be recorded in the list: one for "search" and one for "string".

         .. note:: In this way, the effect supports multi-line text marker annotations.